Rory Kavanagh: Training regime

 Until Jim McGuinness took over as team manager, Kavanagh was a frail and delicate sort of figure.
 McGuinness requested that he eat eight meals each day.
 McGuinness requested his consumption be in the form of an early breakfast, followed by lunch at 10.30, more food at 12:30, followed by more food at 3.00, more food at 6.00 and more food at 9.00.
 McGuinness also expected Kavanagh to eat half a tub of ice-cream if the player was not in satisfactory condition.

 Media career

-Kavanagh is a pundit on eir Sport.
+Kavanagh has appeared as a pundit on eir Sport.

 He has also appeared on The Sunday Game on RTÉ.

 Management career

 Kavanagh managed Donegal to the 2018 Buncrana Cup.

 In December 2019, Kavanagh was unveiled as manager of the Donegal Under-15 Academy Squad.

 In November 2020, Kavanagh was appointed manager of the St Eunan's senior team.
-He led the club to a first Donegal SFC in seven years in his first season as manager, defeating favourites Naomh Conaill in the final.
+He led the club to a first Donegal SFC title in seven years in his first season as manager, defeating favourites Naomh Conaill in the final.
+Barry Meehan was announced as his successor in November 2023.

+On 9 November 2024 he was unveiled as manager to 2024 All-Ireland Club Champions Watty Graham, Glen club in Maghera, County Londonderry, following the departure of Malachy O'Rourke to manage the Co.
+Tyrone Senior Football Team.

 Personal life

 Kavanagh is a married man.
 He mentioned his wife on BBC Radio after winning the Sam Maguire Cup, explaining that the noise in the background was the sound of her snoring.

-He teaches at his old primary school in Letterkenny.
+He teaches at his old primary school in Letterkenny, Scoil Colmcille.